 Dr. Ronald Klatz

-Over the past 20 years we have heard a good many reports from clients saying they have seen improvements in their blood pressure while taking our homeopathic HGH products.
+Over the past 20+ years we have heard a good many reports from clients saying they have seen improvements in their blood pressure while taking our homeopathic HGH supplements.

 Also, anyone taking medication for hypertension should monitor their blood pressure while on any HGH therapy, especially during the first few months.